We do not offer a crisis support service. If you are in need of immediate support, contact one of the crisis services listed below.

 Our fees are determined on a sliding scale, based on a client's ability to pay.
 There is a surcharge on after-hours appointments.
 When you call to book an appointment, we will discuss the fees payable.

 Centre opening hours vary, however, most centres offer evening sessions as well as sessions during business hours.
-Please contact your nearest centre to find out the when counselling appointments are available in your area.
+To book a face-to-face counselling session, call 1300 364 277 or contact your nearest centre to find out when counselling appointments are available in your area.

-If you are unable to attend one of our centres, we provide a Telephone Relationship Counselling service.
+If you live in a rural or remote location in Victoria and are unable to attend one of our centres you can access our Telephone Relationship Counselling service.
 To find out more and see if you are eligible, please call 1800 817 569.
 We also provide some counselling services through our outreach services.
 Contact your nearest centre for further details.

 We require at least 24 hours’ notice for cancelling appointments.
 If you don’t notify us within this time frame, a fee may be applicable.
 If you need to cancel an appointment, please contact the centre as soon as possible.